-- 1. Do not engage or disengage motor locks unless power to the chair is off. - 2.
-With either one or both brakes released, the chair will not operate and the battey charge indicator will flash 9 bars rapidly (if power to the chair is on). - 3.
-Be aware that the chair will not have brakes when motor locks are in the free-wheel position. - 4.
+- 1. Do not engage or disengage motor locks unless power to the chair is off. - Be aware that the chair will not have brakes when motor locks are in the free-wheel position. - 3.
 Make sure that the person pushing the chair has full control when motor locks are disengaged.